philiplugt/pandemic-simulator/README.md

 - Setting up the Java GUI, it's not hard, but can be tricky
 - Handling of collisions with walls and boundaries
-- Correctly calculating the motion vectors, so that objects bounce off each other
+- Correctly calculating the motion vectors, so that balls bounce off each other
 - Running a thread to render the graphics at a stable frame rate
 - Tracking the rate of "sickness" via a curve